-THE MORAL IS: Fools are trapped by their own desires.
+The moral is: Fools are trapped by their own desires.

-The Baby Quail Who Could Not Fly Away [The Power of Truth, Wholesomeness and Compassion]
+The Baby Quail Who Could Not Fly Away

+[The Power of Truth, Wholesomeness

+and Compassion]

-NCE UPON A TIME, the Enlightenment Being was born as a tiny quail.
+Once upon a time, the Enlightenment Being was born as a tiny quail.
 Although he had little feet and wings, he could not yet walk or fly.
 His parents worked hard bringing food to the nest, feeding him from their beaks.